 Other good herbal remedies for minor burns and bruises are calendula and comfrey salves.
 Calendula promotes growth of new skin cells and comfrey speeds tissue repair.
 Comfrey can actually heal skin so quickly that infection is trapped underneath the new skin.
 Use calendula and comfrey on clean burns where no sign of infection is present.
 If infection is present, use antibacterial ointment or seek professional help.

 Another good recipe for applying to burns calls for two drops of peppermint essential oil, two drops of lavender essential oil, and a teaspoon of honey.
 Blend the essential oils into the honey, dab on burn, and loosely cover with a gauze pad.
 Leave on for up to 8 hours.
 Reapply as needed until skin heals.

 Vinegar compresses can be used to soothe a burn.
 Freshly brewed black tea or ginger juice can also be used to relieve pain.
 An old remedy for scalded skin is an application of egg white or raw potato.

-* Do not try to treat 2nd and 3rd degree burns at home.
+* Do not take arnica internally.
+If you are taking blood thinners, consult with your doctor before eating lots of vitamin K rich foods.
+Do not try to treat 2nd and 3rd degree burns at home.
 Do not pull stuck clothing away from serious burns.
+Do not use Aloe Vera internally during any stage of pregnancy.
+Do not apply Aloe Vera to surgical incisions, 3rd degree burns, or deep wounds.
+High doses of Aloe Vera taken internally can cause severe cramps and vomiting.
 Always consult with a healthcare professional before using any herbal remedy.